-a) The Certificate of Honors Standing was established by the University Senate to provide a means of granting appropriate recognition to those Saint Mary's graduates who did not follow the regular honors program of the University, but have subsequently completed all requirements for graduation in such a program and, having already received a degree, cannot have a second undergraduate degree in the same Faculty conferred upon them.
+a) The Certificate of Honors Standing was established by the University Senate to provide a means of granting appropriate recognition to those Saint Mary's graduates who did not follow the regular honors program of the University, but have subsequently completed all requirements for graduation in such a program, and having already received a degree, cannot have a second undergraduate degree in the same Faculty conferred upon them.

 To earn the Certificate of Honors Equivalency, students must complete all the requirements for the appropriate honors program.
-To earn the Certificate of Honors Equivalency, courses that students must complete must be taken at Saint Mary's.